Havesey History, Family Crest & Coats of Arms

 Early History of the Havesey family

 This web page shows only a small excerpt of our Havesey research.
-Another 136 words (10 lines of text) covering the years 1664, 1657 and 1702 are included under the topic Early Havesey History in all our PDF Extended History products and printed products wherever possible.
+Another 136 words (10 lines of text) covering the years 1664, 1470, 1482, 1497, 1509, 1514, 1505, 1499, 1513, 1657, 1702, 1684, 1685, 1687, 1686 and 1702 are included under the topic Early Havesey History in all our PDF Extended History products and printed products wherever possible.

 Havesey Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Havesey has been recorded under many different variations, including Havers, Haver and others.

 Early Notables of the Havesey family (pre 1700)

-Another 38 words (3 lines of text) are included under the topic Early Havesey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 74 words (5 lines of text) are included under the topic Early Havesey Notables in all our PDF Extended History products and printed products wherever possible.